sayurimizuguchi/chat-bot/README.md

 * Open *Manage* tab and click *Launch tool*
 * Pause for the discussion on Conversation service.
 Have fun with creating new foods and kinds of responses

-## Additional exercises
+## New Release
-* Current implementation doesn't support branching dialogs since it doesn't track the state of the conversation.
+* Before: Current implementation doesn't support branching dialogs since it doesn't track the state of the conversation.
 Consult the documentation and build more complex bot: https://www.ibm.com/watson/developercloud/conversation/api/v1/
+* Now: Conversation flow works perfectly!